itsjustausernamemoz/DSA-Group-Project/README.md

 8
 Emily Shilongo
 222093927
-I formulated the Functions and Psuedocode incuding the Mode
+I formulated the Functions,algorithm and Psuedocode incuding the Mode.